LDAP Injection Cheat Sheet, Attack Examples & Protection

 Lightweight Directory Access Protocol (LDAP) is an open and vendor-neutral directory service protocol that runs on a layer above the TCP/IP stack.
-It provides the appropriate mechanism for accessing and modifying data directories, things that are commonly used today while developing intranet and internet (web) applications.
+It provides the appropriate mechanism for the implementation of authentication and authorization controls, things that are commonly used while developing intranet and internet (web) applications.

 LDAP servers store information that is accessed by clients using LDAP sessions (usually with pre-defined time-outs).
 The most basic actions that are taken once the session is initiated are the adding, deleting and modifying of entries.
 Other operations that are frequently executed include:

 - Bind – to authenticate and specify LDAP the LDAP protocol version.